xbmc/xbmc/xbmc/lib/libUPnP/Platinum/README.txt

 RUNNING SAMPLE APPLICATIONS

 * FileMediaServerTest
-This is an example of a MediaServer.
-Given a path, it lets a ControlPoint browse the content of the directory and its sub-directories.
-Additionally, files can be streamed.
+This is an example of a UPnP MediaServer.
+Given a path, it allows a UPnP ControlPoint to browse the content of the directory and its sub-directories.
+Additionally, files can be streamed (Note that only files with known mimetypes are advertised).

 usage: FileMediaServerTest [-f <friendly_name>] <path>
     -f : optional upnp server friendly name